Managing Board and Executive Committee

 The functioning of and decision-making within the Managing Board and the Executive Committee are governed by the Regulations of the Managing Board, which are in accordance with the Dutch Corporate Governance Code and can be found on the company website.

-In 2020, the Managing Board and Executive Committee had 51 formal meetings, due to the COVID-19 restrictions most of these were held virtually.
+In 2021, the Managing Board and Executive Committee held 36 formal meetings.
+Due to the COVID-19 restrictions most of these were held virtually.
 No Managing Board member had to be excused from meetings during the year.
-One Executive Committee member was excused once on account of another commitment and in this case the Executive Committee member gave advance input.
-The Executive Committee and Managing Board take the time for an evaluation at the end of every meeting they have.
+One Executive Committee member was excused once for personal reasons.
+Another Executive Committee member was excused twice for personal reasons and once on account of another commitment.
+A third Executive Committee member was also excused once due to another commitment.
+In all cases the Executive Committee members gave advance input in writing or via other members.
+The Executive Committee and Managing Board take the time for an evaluation at the end of every meeting.
 This evaluation can be about topics that have been discussed during that meeting, but may also reflect on meeting dynamics and individual or collective performance.
+Where possible, the Executive Committee also takes the opportunity to organize informal moments such as a collective dinner at the end of a full-day meeting.
 Once a year, the Executive Committee and Managing Board take the time to get together and discuss their performance as a team.